red-stone-network/bypass-central/monitoring-extensions/side-panel.md

 # Side panel webview GoGuardian / Lightspeed / Monitoring extension bypass
-## THIS ONLY WORKS IN CHROME VERSIONS BETWEEN 108 AND 111!
+## THIS MIGHT NOT WORK IN CHROME VERSIONS BETWEEN 108 AND 111!

 1. Go to chrome://flags
 2. Search "webview"